Texas EMS, Trauma & Acute Care Foundation

 The Texas EMS Trauma & Acute Care Foundation's mission is to minimize the human suffering and economic cost created by health-related emergencies, traumatic injuries and crisis events in Texas.

-The Texas EMS, Trauma & Acute Care Foundation is solely supported through verification survey fees, subscription fees, educational program fees and tax-deductible donations.
+The Texas EMS, Trauma & Acute Care Foundation is solely supported by verification survey fees, subscription fees, educational program fees and tax-deductible donations.

 The TETAF General Assembly voted unanimously on November 19 to approve revised bylaws for the Foundation.